matheuscscp/gke-metadata-server/README.md

 you are deploying authentic artifacts distributed by this project.

-If you don't want to depend on cert-manager and want to deploy the `MutatingWebhook` in a different way, the Helm chart offered here is not for you (but please feel free to copy and modify).
+If you don't want to depend on cert-manager and want to deploy the `MutatingWebhook` in a different way, the Helm Chart or Timoni Module offered here is not for you (but please feel free to copy and modify).

 ### Configure GCP Workload Identity Federation for Kubernetes